 Office Building Management Fees: The Fee-on-Fee Problem and Cap Violations

 The two problems that appear most often in office management fee billing are not exotic accounting errors.
-They're structural billing practices that persist because most tenants don't examine the underlying math:
+They're structural billing practices that persist because most tenants don't examine the underlying math.
+Have you ever compared the effective management fee rate in your reconciliation against the cap percentage in your lease?
+Most tenants haven't.
+More on that below.

 Cap violations: The lease specifies a percentage or dollar cap on management fees.
 The landlord applies a rate or base that produces a number above the cap.